jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Instead, our Right/Left philosophical fathers had mud roads, grandfather clocks, and abacus calculators.
 Being hungry and sick, cold, and ignorant was a way of life back then.
 Right/Left philosophers dreamed of improving this primitive world with better tools.
 And, truth be told, they did!
 These philosophies got our ancestors to agree on the same "big picture"; everyone needed to globalize the world to industrialize society via mass-production.
 Soon society upgraded to steam engines, sanitation systems, science labs, telephone networks, broadcast televisions, and computers the size of rooms.

 During the Industrial Age, the people needed to be managed inside huge corporations and color-coded parties.
-Although calling exhausted farmers, and overworked factory workers player gods may seem silly, it's not.
+Although calling exhausted farmers and overworked factory workers player gods may seem silly; it's not.
 Someone needed to be using primitive tools to make better ones.
 To their credit, the blue and red philosophies at least gave regular people a voice in how their factories, regulations, and profits were controlled.

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and digital technology.
 The Industrial Age has done its job.
 It's time to transform the people into player gods using the digital tools they worked so hard to create.

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
-It was mastering new tools, that let ordinary people control new levers of power so they could read unknown history, see the universe for themselves, and revolt against royalty.
+It was mastering new tools, that let ordinary people control new levers of power so they could read unknown history, see the universe for themselves, and revolt against royalty in revolutions.

 Our addicting toys are also levers of power.
-We can use these proverbial lightsabers to earn a happier life.
+They're so powerful, we can use these proverbial lightsabers to earn a happier life without revolutions.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a sample of Left/Right leaders singing to the choirs.
 Since ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._